Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Framework Design

-\paragraph{Situation Imagination} We have amassed a comprehensive dataset of more than 400 unique situations.
-Prior to presenting these situations to both the LLM software and humans, we subjected them to a series of pre-processing steps, which are as follows: (i) Personal pronouns are converted to the second person.
-For instance, sentences such as ``I am...'' were transformed to ``You are...''. (ii) Indefinite pronouns were replaced with specific characters, thereby refining sentences like ``Somebody talks back...'' to ``Your classmate talks back...''. (iii) Abstract words were rendered into tangible entities.
-For example, a sentence like ``You cannot control the outcome.'' was adapted to ``You cannot control the result of an interview.''
-We leverage ChatGPT for the automatic generation of specific descriptions.
+\paragraph{Situation Imagination} We have constructed a comprehensive dataset of 428 unique situations.
+Prior to presenting these situations to both LLMs and humans, we subject them to a series of pre-processing steps, which are as follows: (1) Personal pronouns are converted to the second person.
+For instance, sentences such as ``I am ...'' are transformed to ``You are ...''
+(2) Indefinite pronouns are replaced with specific characters, thereby refining sentences like ``Somebody talks back ...'' to ``Your classmate talks back ...''
+(3) Abstract words are rendered into tangible entities.
+For example, a sentence like ``You cannot control the outcome.'' is adapted to ``You cannot control the result of an interview.''
+We leverage GPT-4 for the automatic generation of specific descriptions.
 Consequently, our testing situations extend beyond the initially collected dataset as we generate diverse situations involving various characters and specific contextual elements.
-We provided instructions to the LLM software, which prompts it to imagine itself as the protagonist within the given situation.
+We then provide instruction to LLMs and humans, which prompts them to imagine themselves as the protagonists within the given situation.

-\paragraph{Evoked Emotion Measure} Provided with certain situations, LLM software and human subjects are required to re-complete the emotion measures.
-The procedural aspects remain unchanged from the previous iteration.
-Finally, we conduct a comparative analysis of the means before and after exposure to the situations, thereby quantifying the emotional changes experienced.
+\paragraph{Evoked Emotion Measure} Provided with certain situations, LLMs and human subjects are required to re-complete the emotion measures.
+The procedure remains the same with the \textit{Default Emotion Measure} stage.
+After obtaining the ``Evoked'' scores of emotions, we conduct a comparative analysis of the means before and after exposure to the situations, thereby measuring the emotional changes caused by the situations.